davidlj95/cert-schema/docs/issuer_schema-2.1.md

 #### `id` (string)

 Issuer public key or blockchain address IRI with `<scheme>:` prefix.
-For Bitcoin transactions, this would be the issuer public address prefixed with `ecdsa-koblitz-pubkey:`; e.g. `ecdsa-koblitz-pubkey:14RZvYazz9H2DC2skBfpPVxax54g4yabxe`
+For Bitcoin transactions, this would be the issuer public address prefixed with `ecdsa-koblitz-pubkey:`; e.g. `ecdsa-koblitz-pubkey:14RZvYazz9H2DC2skBfpPVxax54g4yabxe`.
+If scheme is `did`, the DID URL of the key

 Additional restrictions:

-* Regex pattern: `^ecdsa-koblitz-pubkey:`
+* Regex pattern: `^(ecdsa-koblitz-pubkey|did):`

 #### `created` (DateTime, required)